Floribert Chebeya

-Floribert Chebeya Bahizire (13 September 1963 – 2 June 2010) was a leading Congolese human rights activist in the Democratic Republic of the Congo, hailed by the United Nations as "a champion of human rights".
-His death led to calls for an investigation from more than 50 organisations, including Amnesty International and Human Rights Watch, many countries and several senior UN officials, including Ban Ki-moon, Navi Pillay, Alan Doss and Philip Alston.
+Floribert Chebeya Bahizire (13 September 1963 – 2 June 2010) was Congolese human rights activist and politician.
+Hailed by the United Nations as "a champion of human rights," his death in 2010 led to calls for an investigation from more than 50 organisations, including Amnesty International and Human Rights Watch, as well as many countries and several senior UN officials, including Ban Ki-moon, Navi Pillay, Alan Doss and Philip Alston.

 Career

 Bahizire was born in Bukavu.
-He worked from the early 1990s until his sudden suspicious death in 2010, of which the cause has yet to be established.
+He worked from the early 1990s until his sudden suspicious death in 2010, the cause of which has yet to be established.
 He was the leader of the Voix des Sans Voix (Voice of the Voiceless) human rights organisation.
 His work led to him being issued with repetitive threats from the police.
 Throughout his life Chebeya denounced several governments and rulers, including the dictator Mobutu Sese Seko, his successor President Laurent-Désiré Kabila and the incumbent government at the time of his death.

 At the time of his death Chebeya had campaigned against King Albert II of Belgium taking part in the celebrations of DRC's 50th anniversary, had organized a protest about the removal of Vital Kamerhee, had finalized a complaint against those responsible for the Bas-Congo Bundu dia Kongo massacre to be filed with the International Penal Court, was criticizing the government delays in setting up the Independent National Electoral Commission (CENI) and was investigating the death of Aimée Kabila, who claimed to be the president's sister.

 Death

 Chebeya had been asked to meet with Congo's Inspector General of Police, the national police chief, General John Numbi, on 1 June 2010.
 It is unknown if this meeting occurred.
 Chebeya texted his wife to inform her he had arrived at police HQ at Kinshasa for the meeting but that was the last contact he had with the outside world.
 He was later found dead by passers-by in the backseat of his car in a suburb of Kinshasa, with some clothing removed.
-Chebeya's driver had disappeared.
+Chebeya's driver, Fidèle Bazana, had disappeared and is presumed to have been killed.
 Female hair and condoms were discovered alongside him in the car.
 His trousers were unzipped.
 No blood or bullet holes were found.
 However, Chebeya had blood in several orifices.